johnno1962/SwiftTrace/README.md

  ```
 #### Object lifetime tracking

-You can track the allocations an deallocations of Swift classes
+You can track the allocations an deallocations of Swift and
-that inherit from NSObject  using the SwiftTrace.LifetimeTracker class:
+Objective-C classes using the [SwiftTrace.LifetimeTracker](https://github.com/johnno1962/SwiftTrace/blob/main/SwiftTrace/SwiftLifetime.swift) class:

 ```Swift
 SwiftTrace.swizzleFactory = SwiftTrace.LifetimeTracker.self